 There are beginners out there who could teach me how to race better too.
 It is vital to be humble.
 This is a form of tenacity.
 This is true leadership.

 People who want to get fit or run faster need to think like a child.
 There isn’t anything childish about it.
 I wasted many of my past races because of this.
-Too caught up in the adult mentality of limitations, worrying about things that I didn’t even have to concern myself with in the first place.
+Too caught up in the adult mentality of limitations, In addition, worrying about things that I didn’t even have to concern myself with in the first place.

 It’s windy, might not run a fast time now since it will slow me down.
 I didn’t sleep well last night, may have a poor race tomorrow.
 I have run some of my fastest races in windy conditions and with little sleep.
-What have been some of your idiotic, negative self-talk?

 Farnish Brock left a fortune ‘100’ company, after working there for 12 years to pursue her true passion to write and build her own company.

 Dreaming About Doing Something Wonderful Makes Life Living.

 If you want to be more diligent, tenacious and focused on achieving a running time goal be clear about what you want.

 Leave no stone unturned in the process.